What Are WP Plugins?

-No doubt, you most likely have a device like a smart phone.
-What happens when you want access to something new on your phone like a new application, game or a business tool?
+No doubt, you most likely have a mobile phone.
+What do you do when you want access to something new on your phone like a new game or tool?

 Why, simple … you download and install an app!

 An app is a software application that is simple and easy to install and adds new features and functionality to any mobile phone.